 Finally, after the Davis execution, lethal injection was enabled and became the default method.
 Inmates, however, may still choose electrocution.

-Exclusively for our loyal readers, True Crime Magazine takes an extremely graphic look back at Florida’s messiest execution.
+Exclusively for True Crime Magazine’s Premium Members, here’s an extremely graphic look back at Florida’s messiest execution.